cymen/literate-jasmine/README.md

     * appending works with +

 Which is then written to disk as `FILENAME_spec.js`.
-Take a look at `README_spec.js` as an example -- it is generated using this README as input!
+Take a look at `README_spec.js` as an example -- it is generated using this file (`README.md`) as input!

 The command `literate-jasmine` is used to convert the markdown to JavaScript (assuming you ran `npm install -g literate-jasmine`):